 This awareness, without thoughts, also emerges when watching a beautiful sunset or a beautiful painting.

-You might experience pure awareness at times, when you are engrossed in some interesting absorbing activity and forget everything else for a little while.
+You might experience pure awareness at times, when you are engrossed in some interesting and absorbing activity, and forget everything else for a little while.
 When in this state, worries and problems disappear, and you enjoy a sense of inner peace.

 Living in Pure Awareness